Green leaves casting shadows on a textured light-colored wall.

 As a user,

-I want to understand when to water my plants so that I can prevent my plants from dying.
+I want to understand when to water my plants so that I can prevent my plants from declining in health.

 3